kraszken/legacy-start-pub/README.md

-# Legacy Start Pub Server
+# ET:Legacy Public Server setup

-This guide explains how to set up and run the Legacy Start Pub server.
+This guide explains how to set up and run the ET:Legacy Public Server using Docker.

 ## Setup Instructions